RiffleSystems/riffle-website/src/pages/essays/prelude.md

 This approach is closely related to the _document functional reactive programming (DFRP)_ model introduced in [Pushpin](https://www.inkandswitch.com/pushpin/), except that we use a relational database rather than a JSON CRDT as our data store, and access them using a query language instead of a frontend language like Javascript.
 We can also [create reactive derived values from our data outside of the tree of UI elements](https://www.youtube.com/watch?v=_ISAA_Jt9kI), as in React state management frameworks like [Jotai](https://jotai.org/) and [Recoil](https://recoiljs.org/).

+This is also related to cloud reactive datastores like [Firebase](https://firebase.google.com/) and [Meteor](https://www.meteor.com/), but storing data on-device rather than on a server enables fundamentally different usage patterns.
 </Markdown>
 </aside>